 There are two major types of legal entity that Australian investors can consider while setting up a company in Indonesia.
 They are a local company (PT) and a foreign company (PT PMA).
 Of course, Australians must meet certain requirements in order to be able to register either one of the legal entities.

 A PT is a limited liability company that is owned entirely by Indonesian nationals.
-It is the simplest type of entity to establish in Indonesia and Australian can only set up this type of company through local nominee agreement that provides professional shareholders/commissioners/directors.
+It is the simplest type of entity to establish in Indonesia and Australian can only set up this type of company through Special Purpose Vehicle agreement that provides professional shareholders/commissioners/directors.

 There are some limitations for small local PT though.
 A small local PT is not allowed to hire foreign workers and apply for work permits.